leje-space/MrMushroomExtraContent/README.md

    - Download the latest release containing both required DLL files:
      - `space.leje.MrMushroomExtraContent.dll` (main plugin)
      - `Core_FsmUtil.dll` (dependency)
-   - Place both DLL files in the `BepInEx/plugins` folder in your game directory
+   - Place both DLL files into the `BepInEx/plugins` folder in your game directory
-   - The plugin will load automatically when you start the game
+   - The plugin loads automatically when you start the game

 ## Building from Source